Native Plants and Noxious Weeds

 Healthy native plant communities are part of the breathtaking experience of living in the Flathead, and visiting Glacier.
 They are also essential to us and our local ecosystem, providing us with clean air and water, and animals with critical habitat and food.

 Native plants and animals have evolved together over thousands of years and thrive in our local soils and climate.
-Local pollinators include native bees, honey bees, butterflies, moths, beetles, birds, and flies.
+Local pollinators include native bees, bumble and solitary bees, butterflies, moths, beetles, birds, and flies.
 They pollinate over 40 agricultural crops along with flowering native plants.Without them, our local crops, native wildflowers, birds, and elk that feed on them could not survive.

 By landscaping with native plants around your home or business, you can support the Flathead’s beautiful plant diversity and extend a helping hand to local birds, pollinators, and wildlife.